 Hope on the Slopes began over ten years ago, 2003, when founder Dave Ludwig of Tacoma, Washington conceived an idea to raise money for charity at White Pass Ski Area in Washington.
-In 2012 there were 16 events nationwide.
-HOTS has raised over million in charitable gifts to help save lives and benefit people suffering from cancer.
-In the West there are four events held in Washington State - Stevens Pass, Crystal Mountain, Mt.
-Spokane and White Pass, one in Colorado State - Breckenridge, one in Oregon at Mt.
-Hood Ski Bowl, one in Massachusetts at Wachussett Mountain Ski Resort, one in New York at Greek Peak, and one in Alaska at Eagle Crest.
+In 2014 there were 10 events nationwide.
+HOTS has raised over three million dollars in charitable gifts to help save lives and benefit people suffering from cancer.
+Nationwide we have four events held in Washington State (Stevens Pass, Crystal Mountain, Mt.
+Spokane and White Pass), one in Colorado (Breckenridge), one in Oregon (Mt.
+Hood Ski Bowl), one in Massachusetts (Wachusett Mountain Ski Resort), one in New York (Greek Peak), and one in Alaska (EagleCrest).

 Hope on the Slopes is a fantastic fundraising event in which to participate.
 Ski clubs, Bike clubs, high school and college clubs and organizations, corporations, ski, board and bike retailers.
 Industry manufacturers and distributors can all participate and find great value in dedicating some of your time while skiing and boarding for such a worthy cause.